$G$-torsors on perfectoid spaces: Reduction of structure group to open subgroups

-\begin{Theorem} Let $X$ be a perfectoid space and let $G$ be any rigid group over $K$.
-Then the categories of $G$-torsors on $X_{\et}$ and $G$-torsors on $X_{v}$ are equivalent. \end{Theorem} \begin{proof} By \cref{c:neighbourhood-basis-good-reduction}, there exists a rigid open subgroup $U\subseteq G$ which has good reduction.
-By \cref{p:reduction-of-structure-group-to-open-subgroup}, the map $R^1\nu_{\ast}U\to R^1\nu_{\ast}G$ is surjective, so it suffices to prove that $R^1\nu_{\ast}U=1$.
-We have thus reduced to the case that $G$ has good reduction.
-By the same argument, we may then further replace $G$ by the open subgroup $G_k$ for $k>\alpha$.
-Then by \cref{l:G^+-torsors-on-perfectoids}, we have $R^1\nu_{\ast}G_k=1$. \end{proof} \begin{Corollary} Let $X$ be any adic space over $K$.
-Then the categories of $G$-torsors on $X_{\qproet}$ and $X_{v}$ are equivalent.
-Moreover, any geometric $G$-torsor on $X_v$ is a diamond. \end{Corollary} \begin{proof} The first part follows since by \cref{l:proet-Colmez-cover}, the space $X$ admits a quasi-pro-\'etale cover by a perfectoid space.
+\begin{Corollary} Let $X$ be any adic space over $K$.
+Then the categories of\, $G$-torsors on $X_{\qproet}$ and $X_{v}$ are equivalent.
+Moreover, any geometric $G$-torsor on $X_v$ is a diamond. \end{Corollary}

+\begin{proof} The first part follows since by \cref{l:proet-Colmez-cover}, the space $X$ admits a quasi-pro-\'etale cover by a perfectoid space.
 For the second part, let $E$ be a geometric $G$-torsor on $X_v$.
 The statement is \'etale-local on $X$, so we may assume that $X$ has a pro-finite-\'etale perfectoid Galois cover $X'\to X$ such that $E\times_XX'\cong G\times X'$.
 Then the projection $G\times X'\to E$ is a pro-finite-\'etale cover of $E$ by a sousperfectoid space.
 Hence $E$ is a diamond. \end{proof}

 [1]{$^{#1}$}